sachinsu/sachinsu.github.io/work_journal/life.md

     - Hsun Tzu (Chinese philosopher)
         - Man is born with a love of gain.
 If he indulges this love, he will be quarrelsome and greedy, shedding all sense of courtesy or humility.
 He is born with feelings of envy and hatred, and if he indulges these, they will lead him into violence and villainy and all sense of loyalty and good faith will disappear.
 Man is born with desires of the senses, and if he indulges these, he will be licentious and wanton and will observe neither propriety nor principles.
 If he is clever, he will surely be a robber; if he is brave, he will be a bandit; if he is able, he will cause trouble; if he is a debater, his arguments will make nonsense.

+- Three Languages of Politics by Arnold Kling
+  - Liberals see the world as a battle between victims and oppressors.
+  - Conservatives see the world as a battle between civilization and barbarism.
+  - Libertarians see the world as a battle between freedom and coercion.

 - Food
 	- When making noodles (instant or otherwise), a pinch of soda to the boiling water will add a springy, Kollywood stunt actor texture to the noodles.
 And finally, if you add a pinch when parboiling peeled potatoes, baking soda will break down the pectin in the cell walls of the potato, which will help you get the most astonishingly crispy, golden brown colour and texture when frying them.